-It is however cautioned in the study of Rooij et al, (2011) that much as there is a strong correlation between education and financial literacy, education level does not guarantee knowledge and skills to make informed investment decisions.
+Also, concerning education levels, the study of Rooij et al, (2011) cautions that much as there is a strong correlation between education and financial literacy and financial decisions, education level does not guarantee knowledge and skills to make informed investment decisions.
 Therefore; The Dutch study of Alessie et al (2011) and Brown & Graf (2012) for Switzerland both find that the variable, education is not statistically significant in determining retirement planning and household investment respectively.